visit-dav/visit/src/doc/using_visit/Quantitative/LineSampler.rst

 Time sampling

-11. When sampling one can sample just the current time step or across multiple times steps which becomes the X axis.
+11. When sampling one can sample just the current timestep or across multiple times steps which becomes the X axis.

-12. Time step - The start, stop, and stride for time sampling.
+12. Timestep - The start, stop, and stride for time sampling.

 .. _LineSampler_SamplingTab: